DeeDive/CS197_notes/Lec10.md

   + pretraining/training strategies (what pretrained model to use; training objective (MLM)
   + deep learning architecture (vision-language pretraining)
   + problem formulation (e.g. take multiple images as input)

+## Iterating on your research ideas
++ search for whether your idea has been tried
++ read important related works and follow-up works
++ Get feedback from experts